Shamanism for Local and Global Change

 Columbus Day or Indigenous Peoples’ Day?

 If you have children, chances are they have no school tomorrow (October 11th) due to Columbus Day.
 If they go to Chicago Public Schools, it’s due to Indigenous Peoples’ Day.
 (Moraine Valley is NOT closed tomorrow.)
 So which is it, Columbus Day or Indigenous Peoples’ Day?
-According to an NBC5 article entitled What to Know about Indigenous Peoples’ Day and Columbus Day in Illinois, in 2017, Illinois designated the last Monday of September as Indigenous Peoples’ Day.
-However on Friday, President Biden made a proclamation that October 11th will officially be known as Indigenous Peoples’ Day.
+According to an NBC5 article entitled What to Know… Continue reading Columbus Day or Indigenous Peoples’ Day?

 WP2Social Auto Publish Powered By : XYZScripts.com